swaptacular/swpt-k8s-config/README.md

-Then, you need to connect to the Git server, create a new `/srv/git/fluxcd.git` repository, and copy the entire contents of the GitOps repo into it:
+Then, you need to connect to the Git server, create a new `/srv/git/fluxcd.git` repository, and copy the entire contents of the GitOps repo into it (in this example Git server's IP address is `172.18.0.4`):

-**Note:** You need to obtain the public IP address of the Git server's load balancer in your Kubernetes cluster (`172.18.0.4` in this example).

 ``` console
 $ pwd